 Jude’s cinnamon eyes danced over the three witches before focusing on Galiana and taking on a red tint.
 “Besides, you know I have a thing for Enchanters.”

 He winked at my friend, whose face flushed considerably.
-I caught Cari roll her eyes and glance off to the left, then the right.
+I caught Cari rolling her eyes and glancing off to the left, then the right.
 Each staircase had a different sign hung on the wall before a student’s continued ascent.
 The stairs to the right led to the “Professors” wing, while the left set of steps would take us to the rest of the academy; the cafeteria, the gymnasium, the classrooms, etc. She’s already looking for an escape.

 “Since we both have to guide freshmen to their homerooms, why don’t we go together?”
 Jude suggested.
 His eyes bore into Gal’s, flashing red and rendering her speechless.
 Sage took hold of the sophomore’s arm and shook her; she didn’t even acknowledge their action, leading the witch to shake her even harder.

 “Cut it out, Jude!”
 I snarled at the upperclassmen.
 I could feel my fangs protruding, bearing at the threat I perceived.
 That alone could land me in detention, but I didn’t care.
 This asshole is trying to compel my friend.